What's up with cross-module optimizations?

 We’ll have several different kinds of brackets, so we need to keep a stack.

-To make matters more interesting, we keep a mutable ST
+To make matters more interesting, we keep a mutable ST-based stack

 that we write ourselves: